Dental Implants - Las Colinas, TX

-As a tooth restoration, implants are comprised of two parts: the implant, which is usually made from a metal called titanium that is readily accepted by the body (same thing used in hip and knee replacements).
+As a tooth restoration, implants are comprised of two parts: the implant, which is usually made from a metal called titanium that is readily accepted by the body (it’s the same thing that’s used in hip and knee replacements).
 The second part is a porcelain crown that is fabricated in a dental lab and made to look exactly like a natural tooth crown.
-Alternatively, the implant dentist Irving can attach a bridge, a partial or a full denture to dental implants.
-Accepted by the American Dental Association, dental implants have been used for many years and hundreds of thousands of them have been placed.
+Alternatively, your implant dentist in Las Colinas can attach a bridge, a partial or a full denture to dental implants.
+Accepted by the American Dental Association, dental implants have been used for many years and hundreds of thousands of them have been placed successfully.

 Eligible candidates must meet the following criteria:

-- Have enough jaw bone and bone density to secure the implants
+- You have enough jaw bone and bone density to secure the implants.

-- You do not have a disease or condition that interferes with proper healing post implant surgery (i.e. uncontrolled diabetes, radiation/chemotherapy for treating cancer, or smoking depending on your surgeon's position on this matter, IV bone-building drugs)
+- You do not have a disease or condition that interferes with proper healing post implant surgery (i.e. uncontrolled diabetes, radiation/chemotherapy for treating cancer, smoking, etc)

 Preparing for Your Dental Implants

-First, an examination and medical history are conducted with the Irving implant dentist.
-Your exam may include several types of x-rays to provide essential information about your jaw bone and its anatomy, as well as models of your jaws.
-If we determine that you are a candidate, then we will connect you with one of our implant surgeons Dr. Jeff Roy, Dr. Ashley Bristow, or Dr. Andrew Barnett and we will work together as a team.
-Based on the results of each of our examinations, the team will discuss all aspects of your case with you, with Dr. Roy or Dr. Bristow also performing the final restoration atop the implant in the future.
+First, an examination and medical history are conducted with one of our dentists.
+Your exam may include several types of X-rays to provide essential information about your jawbone and its anatomy, as well as models of your jaws.
+If we determine that you are a candidate, then we will connect you with one of our implant surgeons: Dr. Jeff Roy, Dr. Ashley Bristow, or Dr. Andrew Barnett.
+Based on the results of each of our examinations, the team will discuss all aspects of your case with you, and Dr. Roy or Dr. Bristow will design the final restoration that sits atop the implant.

 What to Expect During Dental Implant Surgery?

 Stage II Surgery : This only occurs in rare cases.
-But if so and after healing, the second stage surgery is completed under local anesthesia or sedation if you desire.
+The second stage surgery is completed under local anesthesia or sedation if you desire.
 The implants under the gums are exposed by the surgeon, so within 3 weeks, the restorative dentists can place a crown on them.
 This is minor surgery if necessary at all.